How to get from Cancun to Tijuana

 Cancun to Tijuana by Flight

-Travelling from Cancun to Tijuana is quite a journey as you’re going from the eastern tip of Mexico to the most western part of the country.
-There are both direct and indirect flights and the travel time is around 6 hours for direct flights and 8 hours 15 minutes for indirect flights, inclusive of airport transfers.
+Travelling from Cancun to Tijuana is quite a journey because you’re going from the eastern tip of Mexico to the most western part of the country.

-Your departure airport is Cancun International Airport, located 30 km from Cancun city centre.
+Your departure airport is Cancun International Airport, 30 km from Cancun city centre.

 Tijuana’s airport is conveniently located next to the border with the United States and you can actually cross the border without leaving the airport.
 If you do want to visit Tijuana, the city centre is just 15 minutes away by car.